magnusmel/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 ## 8 Which Physical Security Controls Are in Place for the Mendix Cloud?

 Mendix Cloud is hosted in industry-leading data centers, which are reviewed bi-annually for compliance by the certified Information Security Officers of Mendix.
 All the data centers possess third-party certifications and/or third-party assurance reports like ISO/IEC 27001:2013, SOC 2, and PCI-DSS.

+## 9 Which DDoS Controls Are In Place For The Mendix Cloud?

+All Mendix Apps hosted in our Mendix Cloud v4 are defended against most common, frequently occuring network and transport layer DDoS attacks that might attack your Mendix App.
+Besides protection against common, frequently occuring DDoS attacks the Mendix Cloud has extra detection and mitigation against large and sophisticated DDoS attacks and Mendix has near real-time visibility into DDoS attacks and 24x7 access to the AWS DDoS Response Team.